chainer/chainer-chemistry/examples/own_dataset/README.md

 To evaluate the performance of the currently implemented models, run the following:
 ```
-bash evaluate_own_dataset.sh [gpu_id] [epoch]
+bash evaluate_own_dataset.sh [epoch] [gpu_id]
 ```
-where `gpu_id` is the identifier of your GPU and `epoch` is the number of training epochs.
+where `epoch` is the number of training epochs and `gpu_id` is the identifier of your GPU.
 To run the code on CPU, set `gpu_id` to `-1`.

 The scripts start the training process.
 Inference is then performed and evaluation metrics are reported.
 For regression tasks (such as the current example), these are MAE and RMSE.
-One plot per metric is created (saved as `eval_[metric]_own.png` in the example directory), which outputs these values as reported by the diffent models.
+One plot per metric is created (saved as `eval_[metric]_own.png` in the example directory), which outputs these values as reported by the different models.